 We are residents of Walthamstow who are interested in the local environment and its inhabitants.
-As architects we are passionate about thoughtful, considered and innovative design that is functional but delightful.
+As professionals working in the built environment we are passionate about thoughtful, considered and innovative design that is functional but delightful.
 We believe that great design in our urban environment can improve the quality of life of all those that spend time and pass through it.

 We would like to see a higher aspiration for design & more imaginative approaches to architectural and urban design in the environment we live in.
 We have recognised that E17 has a good representation of creative people but urban & architectural design is not highly promoted; as a group of interested professionals we hope that we can make our town even better.